mitzsch/plex-media-player/README.md

 You should now be able to start PMP as ``plexmediaplayer`` from the terminal.

-If you use your distro's Qt, use `-DQTROOT=/usr` or similar.

 Normally, the Ninja generator (via ``-GNinja``) is preferred, but cmake + ninja support appears to be broken on Ubuntu 16.04.